sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

   just-working human-friendly interface.
 This interface is a reference implementation of the DAMON debugfs wrapper user space tool.
 Using this tool, you can easily use the DAMON’s major features in a human-friendly way, though it may not be highly tuned for your specific use-cases.
+It supports virtual address space monitoring only.
 - *debugfs interface.*
   This is for user space programmers who want optimized use of DAMON.
 Using this interface, you can use DAMON’s major features by reading from and writing to specific debugfs files.
 Of course, you can write and use your personalized DAMON debugfs wrapper user space tool that reads/writes the debugfs files instead of you and provides a more human-friendly interface.
+  It supports virtual address space monitoring only.
 - *Kernel Space Programming Interface.*
   This is for kernel space programmers.
 Using this, you can utilize every feature of DAMON most flexibly and efficiently by writing kernel space DAMON application programs for you.
+You can even extend DAMON for various address spaces.

 We recommend you to start with the DAMON user space tool and move to debugfs interface only if the real requirement is found, and prohibit the use of the